 But investment in Lenk to support the tourist industry has helped keep costs in this village down.
 The plethora of beds available means that accommodation is particularly affordable.
-For example, you could get a two-bedroom apartment in Hotel Sternen in Lenk for just CHF1,500 for your first month, with discounts applied each month if you book for longer.
 This can go a long way to making your stay in Switzerland more affordable.

 Pros of Living in Lenk

 There are many very good reasons to consider Switzerland in general, and Lenk more specifically, as a digital nomad destination.

 High Quality of Living